DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

 Run the analysis<br>
 <br>
 C# script:<br>
-Open the file "LINCS_SVD_manuscript.sln" with Visual Studio (https://visualstudio.microsoft.com/downloads/).
-Using the Visual Studio Installer also install the package 'NET desktop development'.<br>
+Download the Visual Studio Installer (https://visualstudio.microsoft.com/downloads/).
+Follow the instructions and install Visual Studio and the package 'NET desktop development'.<br>
 Open the file 'LINCS_DToxS_SVD.sln' in the 'AA_csharp_code' folder with Visual Studio.<br>
 Using the solution explorer (right side of the screen, or if hidden, menu 'View' - 'Solution explorer') open 'LINCS_DToxS_SVD', right click on 'References' and select 'Manage NuGet packages..:'.
 Select 'Restore' in the upper right corner.
 After the downloads have been finished, restart Visual Studio.<br>
 In the solution explorer select the folder 'Common_classes'.
 Select the C# script 'Common_classes.cs'.
 Open the class 'Global_directory_class" and define hard_drive (e.g., "D:/") and major_directory (e.g., "LINCs_DToxS_SVD/").<br>